mkinsky/Getting-and-Cleaning-Data---Peer-Assessment/CodeBook.md

-###Getting and Cleaning Data - April 2014 - Signature Track

 This code book will accomplish the following goals:

 1. Describe the raw data, at a high-level
-2. Transformations used to take the raw data and produce the tidyData.txt
+2. Mention the transformations used to take the raw data and produce the tidyData.txt
 3. Describe each variable in tidyData.txt file

 ###1.
 Describe the raw data, at a high-level
 As described in (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones), the Human Activity Recognition Using Smartphones Data Set contains "...measurements from experiments carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data."

 In total, 10,299 trial runs were carried out across the 30 test subjects performing the 6 activities.
 In each trial run, 561 separate measurements were recorded.
-The resulting data were stored as follows:
+The resulting data were stored in the following files:

 * 'features_info.txt': Describes the 561 measurement variables
 * 'features.txt': List of all measurements taken